 Integration of the managing system of heritage sustainable development and possible application of internal of international systems of managing quality with destination managing until now in which the heritage object is situated, enables managing, monitoring and constant improvement of the destination elements which can influence the business quality and the state of the environment, while avoiding unnecessary doubling of documentation and activities.
 By rational combining these systems, and non-creating new ones, contribution will be made to the reduction of costs, better information flow and more rational exploitation of resources.
 In the end, the system of managing quality and the environment has a goal to ensure quality and preserved environment, as well as permanent supervision on a destination level.
-The goal of the system is, furthermore, that local government, tourist and other interested organizations to use the managing system as an objective, documented and measurable tool for planning, monitoring of achievement and the analysis of goals, which enables risk reduction and continuous improvement of environment protection, quality improvement, and in the end, leads towards safe sustainable development in the future of a destination (see picture 1).
+The goal of the system is, furthermore, that local government, tourist and other interested organizations to use the managing system as an objective, documented and measurable tool for planning, monitoring of achievement and the analysis of goals, which enables risk reduction and continuous improvement of environment in the future of a destination (see picture 1).